cavoirom/nxv/web/content/blog/2022/sekey/index.md

 ## Authenticating 2 Github accounts

 The problem with 2 Github accounts is they are using the same username and hostname for SSH connection.
-We need a way to distinguish betwenn accounts.
+We need a way to distinguish between accounts.

 We will use _**git**_ config to make the hostname of those accounts look different.
 Then we will config _**SSH**_ sending identity to remote host.